-So, you read my post about how organizing our homes saves us money, but you’re still a little skeptical.
+So, you read my post about how organizing our homes saves us money, but you’re still a little sceptical.
 Okay, I get that.
 But, I guarantee you, after reading this, you won’t be!!!
+Something we all have in our homes started this fire (Kids and Character).

 Immediately after seeing this video above, of course, I looked at my highly organized toolbox of batteries, and saw that my batteries, too, could be easily rattled and start a fire!
 So, now they are covered with tape and the tips are away from each other to avoid burning.

 I’m so glad I came across this video!
-Being organized can sure save you a lot of money.
+Being organized can sure be one of the best money saving tips.
 If your house burns down and everything in it, that’s a whole lot of money lost because a few simple steps weren’t taken!
 Here’s how to prevent it…

 Something We All Have in Our Homes Started This Fire (from Kids and Character)